All positive life outcomes start with having a home in place.

-Modern homelessness is couch surfing and hot bedding.
-It is people sleeping in their cars, living in garages, campsites and caravan parks.
+Modern homelessness is affecting us all.
 It’s upstanding everyday people from all parts of society.
 It’s nurses, ambos, police officers, teachers and hospitality workers.
 People we all rely on to keep us safe, healthy and educated.
+It’s retirees who have worked hard all their lives, but without home ownership will lose all their super to rent in a few years.
 Hundreds of thousands more low to middle income households are under severe housing stress.

-There is a solution.
-The government must step-up and commit to building 1 in 10 new houses.
+The government must step-up and commit to building one in ten new homes at speed and scale.

 The new faces